zorbaTheRainy/autotranslate/README.md

 ### Docker

 The simplest way to use AutoTranslate is to run the docker container.
+Starting with v2.4.0, the container includes a web server interface for easy file uploads and monitoring.

 Before we get to the Docker instructions, you should make sure everything is set up.